superpermutators/superperm/FastDCM/README.md

 In this case, only a GPU whose device name starts with "AMD" will be selected.
 You don't need to specify the full device name, just enough to distinguish between the different ones on your system.

+If your system has multiple GPUs with **identical names**, you can use the `gpuDeviceNumber` option, to specify the number of the device in the list the program produces, e.g.:

+`.\FastDCM gpuDeviceNumber 2`

 Also, if your system has multiple implementations of the `OpenCL` protocol installed, known as "platforms", you can single one out with the `gpuPlatform` command line argument, e.g.: